skupperproject/skupper-website/doc-input/system-yaml/service-exposure.md

 * priority - Uses the first routing key in list that is available for traffic.
 If the connector becomes unavailable, the listener matches with the next available routing key in list.
 * weighted - Uses the routing keys in proportion to the assigned weights.
 For example, if `backend1` is assigned 25 and `backend2` is assigned 75, then only a quarter of the TCP connections are directed to `backend1`.

+Multi-key listeners provide predictable traffic distribution from the client side and typically are not influenced by link costs.

 For configuration details, see [Listener resource][listener-resource].